chef/chef-web-docs/chef_master/source/resource_examples.rst

 .. tag resource_user_password_shadow_hash_salted_sha512

-Mac OS X 10.7 calculates the password shadow hash using SALTED-SHA512.
+macOS 10.7 calculates the password shadow hash using SALTED-SHA512.
 The length of the shadow hash value is 68 bytes, the salt value is the first 4 bytes, with the remaining 64 being the shadow hash itself.
-The following code will calculate password shadow hashes for Mac OS X 10.7:
+The following code will calculate password shadow hashes for macOS 10.7:

 .. code-block:: ruby